bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 54°
-- clear sky
+- few clouds
-- 81% humidity
+- 78% humidity
 - 9 mph wind

 35.9 inches of rain in the past 24 hours